 A fearless consumer advocate who has made her life's work the fight for middle class families.

-Founder of Power Launch, a philanthropy innovation lab to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
+Founder of Power Launch, a philanthropy innovation lab that invests in compelling ideas, exceptional leaders and high-impact nonprofits.

-The founder and president of humanitarian relief organization, NuDay Syria, following her efforts to build bridges, save lives and inspire hope.
+The Founder and President of humanitarian relief organization, NuDay Syria, we recognize her for her efforts to build bridges, save lives and inspire hope.

 Founders of the The Matthew Shepard Foundation, whose mission is to erase hate by replacing it with understanding, compassion and acceptance.